-Last year I reviewed a really interesting recording designed as an educational tool for children, encouraging them to listen to classical music.
-As I’m sure you know by now, if you regularly read my blog, I’m always keen to highlight a project such as this because, in my opinion, children have relatively few opportunities to absorb classical music.
+Last year I reviewed an interesting recording designed as an educational tool for children, encouraging them to listen to classical music.
+As I’m sure you know by now, if you regularly read my blog, I’m always keen to highlight a project such as this because, in my opinion, children have relatively few opportunities to absorb classical music .

 The recording is called Sheherazade, The Princess, the Pirate and the Baboon, released by Grandma Dingley’s Ingeniously Musical Tales.
 The CD is a subversive take on the 1001 Arabian Nights, set to Scheherazade by Rimsky-Korsakov.

 Musician Matt Parry is the force behind the project which has just been added to Kickstarter.
-You can find out more here.
 Matt is hoping to transform the CD into a graphic novel and then produce a musical ebook, an interactive website, a creative musical app, some kids’ workshops and a live show.
-So with the help of Kickstarter, Matt will hopefully be able to get this very worthwhile project off the ground…….
+So with the help of Kickstarter, Matt will hopefully be able to get this very worthwhile project off the ground.